OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

    - Passing the `sync` method to a `then` function ensures that it does not run until the `insertParagraph` logic has been queued.

-   - The `then` method invokes whatever function is passed to it, and you don't want `sync` to be invoked twice, so leave off the "()" from the end of context.sync.
+   - The `then` method invokes whatever function is passed to it, and you don't want `sync` to be invoked twice, so omit the "()" from the end of context.sync.

     ```js
     .then(context.sync);